Happy rainy Bank Holiday Writerly-Folks.

 I thought i’d use this grey, Sunday afternoon to share a few things…

-Building an Author Platform is a nuts and bolts approach to getting your ‘author self’ out there, I’ve kept it simple, stress free and super cheap.
+This book is a nuts and bolts approach to getting your ‘author self’ out there, I’ve kept it simple, stress free and super cheap.

 Because the thing is, we don’t all have oodles of pounds to throw at marketing.
 Not to mention the fact that i’ve got a better chance of finding the end of the rainbow than getting a bookbub.
 But I digress…